 Tips for Following Directions in the Classroom

-When you have a classroom of 20+ students or a homeschool with multiple grade levels and ages, it is important to be able to give your directions that encourage the best level of success and completion from your students.
-Here are some ideas to help encourage following directions:
+When you have a classroom of 20+ students or homeschool with multiple grade levels and ages, it is important to be able to give your directions that encourage the best level of success and completion from your students.
+Here are some ideas to help encourage the following of directions.

 Ask for your child’s attention before giving your directions (eye contact should not be necessary, since some children have difficulty with making eye contact, instead ask for children to look towards you or use their listening ears).